 5. Create Multiple Ads for Each Ad Group

 High-quality ad extensions can be a cost-deciding factor for your paid ad campaign.
 Extensions are free.
-To drive the paid ad costs down, consider the following extensions:
+To drive the paid ad costs down, consider creating at least one, but as many of the following extensions as you can:

 - Sitelinks - Which are deep links to specific pages on your website, such as a Contact Us or Pricing page.